 When does Haven collect mortgage repayments?

 If you pay your mortgage by direct debit, we generally collect the repayments on the 7th of each month.
 However, this will not always be the case.
 For example, if the 7th is not a working day the repayment will be collected on the next working day.
 It is your responsibility to make sure there is enough money in your account to make the repayment.

-If you pay your mortgage by standing order, cash or cheque you can make your repayment on a day you choose, but it must be paid into your mortgage account before the 6th of the following month.
+If you pay your mortgage by cheque you can make your repayment on a day you choose, but it must be paid into your mortgage account before the 6th of the following month.
 This means that although your mortgage falls due on the 7th day of the month you can make the repayment on any day of that month and by the 6th of the following month.
 If you pay by cheque, the cheque must be cleared by the 6th of the following month.